icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The name in the name/value pair is not of: title, type, description or links."
 }
 ```
-    2. The JSON name/values of title, type, description and links shall exist only once.
+    2. Test case [-10702](#id-testCase-10702){ #id-testCase-10702 }: The JSON name/values of title, type, description and links shall exist only once.
 ``` json
 {
   "code": -10702,